angular/angular/packages/core/src/render3/VIEW_DATA.md

 ```

-The above will create following layout:
+The above will create the following layout:

 | Index | `LViewData`         | `TView.data`
 | ----: | -----------         | ------------